EKG technicians have some of the most important jobs in a hospital.

 Still, there’s one final element you can add to your class to completely revamp how it works — even when it comes to CET test prep.

-It accomplishes this goal by giving you the versatility you need to try new teacher strategies, offer students help, automatically track student progress, and save you time all in one package.
+It accomplishes this goal by giving you the versatility you need to try new teaching strategies, offer students help, automatically track student progress, and save you time all in one package.